 Loss and Bereavement in Learning Communities

-This module explores the significant impact that various forms of loss, including bereavement, form a 'nested relationship' relating to attachment, behaviour, learning and wellbeing.
-You'll gain an understanding of cultural and historical issues relating to grieving, and the extent to which 'emotionally-coherent' learning communities can support children holistically.
+This module explores the significant impact of various forms of loss, including bereavement.
+Exploring how children form a 'nested relationship' relating to attachment, behaviour, learning and wellbeing.
+You'll gain an understanding of cultural and historical issues relating to grieving, and the extent to which emotionally-coherent learning communities can support children holistically.